-There are plenty of applications for creating and testing applications, it only depends on you what tool you use.
+There are plenty of applications for creating and testing applications; it only depends on you what tool you use.

 1. Adobe Photoshop

-For a detailed description about animating in photoshop check out this guide.
+For a detailed description about animating in Photoshop check out this guide.

 2. Adobe Animate CC

-If you don’t fear the mystical world of coding, then good news for you.
+If you don’t fear the mystical world of coding, there’s good news for you.
 This app gives you a high flexibility, with also a ton of resources that can give you plenty of ideas to choose from.
 Who knows you might find just what you need on a silver plate.
 With a bit of practice you can create neat little forms like this:

 One thing is for sure,